WICG/anonymous-iframe/mozilla-sandbox-proposal.md

 Sandbox flags can be set using the iframe attribute, but they can also be set from the HTTP response, via a CSP header.

-It is too late to enforce `allow-same-origin-partitioned`, because a credentialled request has already been mode.
-This flag must be ignored in CSP.
-This is similar to a few other sandbox flags.
+It is too late to enforce `allow-same-origin-partitioned`, because a credentialled navigation request has already been made.
+It means this flag has to be ignored in this case.